vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details on Privacy(click to expand)</summary></p>

-The phone numbers, e-mail addresses and ages of members of Fotogroep Waalre may not be public information.
+The phone numbers, e-mail addresses and ages of members of Fotogroep Waalre are not supposed to be public information.
-They are read by the app, but not actually shown or used at present.
+They are read by the app, but the data is currently not displayed or used in any way.
 For good measure, the data is stored in encrypted form and decryted by the version of the app in the Apple App Store.
 The GitHub version circumvents the encrypted data altogether, which - although a detail - turns out to be tricky to do reliably.